gaqzi/reflections/content/python/self_type.md

         return self
 ```

 The `increment` and `decrement` method of the `Counter` class return the instance of the same class after performing the operations on the `start` value.
-This a perfect case where the `Self` type can be useful.
+This is a perfect case where the `Self` type can be useful.

 ## Typing `__new__` Methods